Competition is steep, but don't get discouraged.

 Manage your reputation

 Now is the perfect time to audit your social media profiles.
-Go through every online account you have to make sure there's nothing that could come back to haunt you, as HR managers will often Google applicants before offering them the job.
+Go through every online account you have to make sure there's nothing that could come back to haunt you, as hiring managers and employers will often Google applicants before offering them the job.
 Whilst it's fine for your profiles to show your personality and sense of fun, a recruiter will certainly be wary of any profiles which show behaviour that would reflect badly on their business, such as bad-mouthing employers or hints at illegal activity.

 You'll need to accept that in the current crowded jobs market, you may have to compromise on the roles you apply for.
 It's worth carrying out an assessment of your skills and identifying which ones would transfer well into new sectors or roles in order to expand your job search beyond the limits of what you'd have previously considered.